Higher-order topological phases protected by noninvertible and subsystem symmetries: Stability analysis of Interface modes

 \section{Stability analysis of Interface modes}

 In this section, we perform a stability analysis of interface modes between two different SPTs under local and symmetric perturbations.
-We analyze this in the case of interface between 1) $1+1$D $\mathbb{Z}_2\times\mathbb{Z}_2$ cluster state and trivial SPT 2) $1+1$D $\mathbb{Z}_2\times\mathbb{Z}_2$ cluster state and the non-invertible SPT (odd state) 3) $2+1$D $\mathbb{Z}_2\times\mathbb{Z}_2$ cluster state and higher-order non-invertible SSPT (blue state).
+We analyze this in the case of interface between 1) $1+1$D $\mathbb{Z}_2\times\mathbb{Z}_2$ cluster state and trivial SPT 2) $1+1$D $\mathbb{Z}_2\times\mathbb{Z}_2$ cluster state and the noninvertible SPT (odd state) 3) $2+1$D $\mathbb{Z}_2\times\mathbb{Z}_2$ cluster state and higher-order noninvertible SSPT (blue state).